top of page

 Tree Care Basics: Watering

-How to Root Wash and Plant a Fruit Tree
+How to Plant a Small Tree

 Create a Wildlife Snag in Your Landscape

-Look up in a healthy forest and you'll likely see a snag - a standing dead or dying tree - often missing the top or most of the large...
+Look up in a healthy forest and you'll likely see a snag - a standing dead or dying tree - often missing the top or most of the large branches.
+Snags provide rich habitat for birds, mammals and insects that use nearly every part of these "dead" trees.
+A healthy urban forest also includes snags.
+Portions of declining trees retained in residential yards provide critical wildlife habitat and a refuge for hundreds of creatures.
+Wildlife trees create opportunities to observe birds

 Hazard Mitigation in Large Conifers